freqtrade/freqtrade/docs/developer.md

 This will install all required tools for development, including `pytest`, `flake8`, `mypy`, and `coveralls`.

+Then install the git hook scripts by running `pre-commit install`

 Before opening a pull request, please familiarize yourself with our [Contributing Guidelines](https://github.com/freqtrade/freqtrade/blob/develop/CONTRIBUTING.md).

 ### Devcontainer setup